-During all stages of fieldwork the interviewers were under the continuous supervision of skilled employees of the Unit in charge of the ELSTAT.
+During all stages of fieldwork the interviewers were under the continuous supervision of skilled employees of the Unit in charge of ELSTAT

-(2) Codification
+2- Codification

-The nomenclature used for the survey was the more detailed COICOP-HBS (see Annex III).
-The codification of questions relating to occupation (ISCO), economic activity of the local unit (NACE), nationality was done by experienced personnel, according to ISCO-88 and ISCO-08 (double codification), NACE rev.2.
+The nomenclature used for the survey was the more detailed COICOP-HBS

+The codification of questions relating to occupation (ISCO), economic activity of the local unit (NACE) and nationality was done by experienced personnel, according to ISCO-88, ISCO-08 (double codification) and NACE rev.2.

-(3) Other checks and problems
+3- Other checks and problems

 Several plausibility checks have been made.
-During the data processing of raw-material ACCESS-2000, SPSS and Oracle (golden 32) were used.
+During the data processing of raw data ACCESS-2000, SPSS and Oracle (golden 32) were used.